 This Japanese sweet is made of glutinous rice and red bean paste.
 Usually, cooks will sprinkle the top with red bean paste, soybean flour, and sesame seeds.
 Besides using bean paste for sprinkling, it can also be the filling.

 The confection comes in several types.
-The first one is Anko, made from boiled adzuki beans and sweetened with sugar.
-This is the standard version of Botamochi and you often serve it with Japanese tea.
+The first one is Anko, which is made from boiled adzuki beans and sweetened with sugar.
+This is the standard version of botamochi, and it is often served with Japanese tea.

 Other common variations are Kinako and Kurumi.
 You use soybean flour and sugar to make the Kinako type.
 Kurumi calls for the use of soybean flour and ground walnuts.
 Similar to Anko, locals sweeten these flours with sugar to add flavour.

-The Japanese usually coat the mochi balls over with Adzuki red beans as their appearance on the surface resembles a Hagi flower.
-Those in fishing villages would also make the confection with seaweed sprinkled over it.
+The Japanese usually coat the mochi balls with Azuki red beans, as their surface appearance resembles a Hagi flower.
+Those in fishing villages also make the confection with seaweed sprinkled over it.

 The difference between the two is essentially the name.
-In autumn, the Japanese call this treat Ohagi, inspired by the autumn bush clover, Hagi.
-Whereas during springtime, they call this dish Botamochi.
-Such a name comes from the spring flower, Botan, a peony.
+The Japanese call this treat Ohagi in autumn, inspired by the autumn bush clover, Hagi.
+During springtime, they call this dish Botamochi.
+Such a name comes from the spring flower Botan, a peony.

 Another difference is the filling.
-The red beans are freshly-harvested during autumn, so they are very soft.
-Due to that, Ohagi’s filling is chunky and comes with bean peels.
+The red beans are freshly harvested in autumn and are very soft.
+Because of that, Ohagi’s filling is chunky and comes with bean peels.
 On the other hand, Botamochi’s filling doesn’t include peels.
-This is because they would harden by springtime and can be peeled off to make smooth bean paste.
+This is because they harden by springtime and can be peeled off to make smooth bean paste.

 - Glutinous rice flour: It’s sticky and sweet rice grown in Southeast Asia.
 They are also known as mochi rice.
 You can find them in most Asian supermarkets.